shubham-indalkar/Caption-Bot/README.md

      - `ALLOWED_CHANNELS`: List of channel IDs to allow the bot.
 Leave empty to allow in all channels.
      - `WEBSITE_PREFIX`: Decide what to do with the caption text if it starts with a website (REMOVE or POSTFIX or NIL).
      - `YTS_WEBSITE_REPLACE`: Replace YIFY website credits with YTS (True or False).
+     - `REPLACE_DICTIONARY`: Dictionary of key value pairs of original word in the caption to replace with another word.

 ## Deployment